Alluris/alluris-tools/README.md

 ## USB access permissions

 If you get an error "access denied" you can create a udev rule to change permissions.
-In the example above anyone in the group "plugdev" can access the device:
+In the example below anyone in the group "plugdev" can access the device:

 ```
 $ cat /etc/udev/rules.d/90-alluris-usb.rules